ArturKalach/react-native-external-keyboard/README.md

 # React Native External Keyboard

 React Native library for enhanced external keyboard support.

-⚡️ The New Architecture is supported
+- ⚡️ The New Architecture is supported
-:tired_face: Bridgeless is not supported
+- 😫 Bridgeless is not supported

 ## New Release Features